Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/ExistingProject.md

 These instructions assume starting with just the contents of `addons/` and going through the installer to copy the examples content into your project.
 This will be the case when installing the *plugin* version in the Godot Asset Library.

-Example files can be reinstalled from the `Project > Tools` menu, assuming they have not been deleted.
+To revisit any part of the initial setup, find the `Setup Wizard` at `Project > Tools > Run Maaack's Game Template Setup...`.
+Example files can be re-copied from the `Setup Wizard`, assuming they have not been deleted.

 1. Update the project’s name in the main menu.